Act

 A collection of Agents and Rests.

-An Act is a collection of Agents and Rests with a connecting theme.
+An Act is a collection of and with a connecting theme.

 Newly Forged, which is broadly optimistic and humble.